pololu/opt3101-arduino/README.md

   - `OPT3101Brightness::Low` (0)
   - `OPT3101Brightness::High` (1)
   - `OPT3101Brightness::Adaptive` (255)
-  Low brightness mode only works well for nearby objects (e.g. within about 10 cm).
+  Low brightness mode only works well for nearby objects.
   High brightness mode works for a wide range of distances, but objects that are too reflective or too close can cause the sensor to saturate, meaning that it fails to measure a distance.